BattletechModders/TisButAScratch/README.md

 `([{SimGameConstants.BaseInjuryDamageCost / pilothealth] * injuryHealTimeMultiplier} + [severity * severityCost] + [debilitatedCost / {medtechDebilMultiplier * #medtech}]) / (SimGameConstants.DailyHealValue +  [SimGameConstants.MedTechSkillMod * #medtech])`

+### Vehicle Pilot Injuries:

+The setting `crewOrCockpitCustomID` defines components that when damaged/destroyed automatically injure pilots, including vehicle pilots.

+The setting `injureVehiclePilotOnDestroy` controls vehicle pilot injury behavior when vehicles are destroyed.
+Possible values are "MAX", "HIGH", "SINGLE", "OFF".
+MAX functions the same as a CT destruction for mechs (max injuries = pilot <i>usually</i> dies.)
+"HIGH" is effectively MAX - 1; pilot will be severely injured but not dead.
+"SINGLE" inflicts a single injury on Vehicle destruction.
+"OFF" means no guaranteed injury on vehicle destruction (does not disable injuries from `crewOrCockpitCustomID` however).

 Injuries are defined in the settings.json, and have the following structure:
 ```
 "InjuryEffectsList": [